Minestrone Soup

 Minestrone soup served in a bowl.

-Ingredients for minestrone soup recipe.
+Ingredients for minestrone soup recipe in prep bowls.

 • Potatoes: Yukon gold potatoes work best here because they hold their shape without falling apart, and their rich, buttery flavor is delicious in this soup.
 You don’t need to peel them, since their skins are tender and thin.